unparalleled-js/docs-1/docs/workato-api.md

 date: 2019-03-20 14:20:00 Z
 ---

-# Workato API 1.0
+# Workato API
-Workato's REST API provides you with access to Workato resources.
+Workato's Platform API provides you with access to Workato resources.
 With this, you can manage recipes, connections and jobs programmatically to expand the functionality of your Workato account.
-This API also allows you to author new recipes and modify existing ones.

 ## Authentication
 All API requests must contain: